lasseoe/zabbixctl/man.md

 **-f --noconfirm**

-Do not prompt acknowledge confirmation dialog.
+Do not prompt for acknowledge confirmation.

 **-L --latest-data**

 Search and show latest data for specified host(s).
-Hosts can be searched using wildcard character '*'.
-Latest data can be filtered using /<pattern>
+Hosts can be searched using a wildcard character '*'.
+Data can be filtered using the /<pattern>
 argument, for example retrieve latest data for database nodes and search information about replication: